camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 This section expains available process engine configuration options related to authorization.

-## Enabling Authorization Checks
+## Enable Authorization Checks

 Authorization checks can be globally enabled or disabled using the configuration option `authorizationEnabled`.
 The default setting for this configuration option is `false`.

-## Enabling Authorization Checks for User Code
+## Enable Authorization Checks for User Code

-The configuration option `authorizationEnabledForCustomCode` controls whether authorization checks are performed for commands executed by delegation code (ie. a Java Delegate).
+The configuration option `authorizationEnabledForCustomCode` controls whether authorization checks are performed for commands executed by delegation code (i.e., a Java Delegate).
 The default setting for this configuration option is `false`.

-## Checking Revoke Authorizations
+## Check Revoke Authorizations

 The configuration option `authorizationCheckRevokes` controls whether authorization checks take into account authorizations of type `Revoke`.